DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 ***General Tab***
 Has two available buttons, Configure Suggestors, and Configure Formatters, as well as the following;
-- Highlight Color - What color selected suggestions should be using Hex+Alpha values.
+- Highlight Color - What color selected suggestions should be. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
-- Non-Highlighted Color - What color non-selected suggestions should be using Hex+Alpha values.
+- Non-Highlighted Color - What color non-selected suggestions should be. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
-- Background Color - What color the background of the Chat Suggestor should be using Hex+Alpha values.
+- Background Color - What color the background of the Chat Suggestor should be. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
 - Number of Suggestions - The maximum number of suggestions that the Chat Suggestor should display at once.
 - Remove Namespace - Whether or not the namespace should be omitted from the Chat Suggestor.
 (The namespace is the part of the ID that precedes the colon and includes the colon, such as 'minecraft:' in minecraft:stone)
 - Prune Player Suggestions - Whether or not non-real players are removed from Chat Suggestor.
 (Such as the fake players used in BungeeTabListPlus)
-- Available Suggestion Color - What color custom chat suggestors will show up as (Hex+Alpha values.)
+- Available Suggestion Color - What color custom chat suggestors will show up as. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)

 For the two buttons, the options are as follows;

 ***Configure Suggestors Button***
 - Suggest Players - Whether or not player names are suggested in chat.
 Can be set to on or off.
 - In-Chat Calculator - Whether or not the chat calculator is active.
-Can be set to on or off.
-(To use the chat calculator, put a math expression inside of brackets, and press tab in the brackets.
-Expressions follow the mXParser format.)
+Can be set to on or off. (*To use the chat calculator, put a math expression inside of brackets, and press tab in the brackets. | See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeMATH.html) page for Maths formatting*)
 - Suggest Shortcuts - Whether or not shortcuts are suggested as you type.
 Can be set to on or off as well as configured to add or remove shortcuts.
 (Shortcuts are a way to bind a memorable phrase to a string of text, such as for emoticons.
 To use shortcuts, put a colon and the shortcut name, and press tab.)
 - Spell Checker - Whether or not the spell-checker is active.

 ***Configure Formatters Button***
 - Custom Command Highlighting - Whether or not custom colors are used to highlight part of a command in Chat HUD.
 This may also be configured with;
-	- **Command Color** - What color a command is by default using Hex+Alpha values.
+	- **Command Color** - What color a command is by default. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color format*)
-	- **Error Color** - The color that highlights and incorrect command using Hex+Alpha values.
+	- **Error Color** - The color that highlights and incorrect command. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color format*)
-	- **Default Palette** - The palette the command colorer uses for parts of commands.
-Custom ones may be declared in the ~/minecraft/config/advancedchat/colors.toml file.
+	- **Default Palette** - The palette the command colorer uses for parts of commands. (*Custom palettes may be declared in the ~/minecraft/config/advancedchat/colors.toml*)
 - Highlight JSON in Commands - whether or not JSON is parsed and highlighted in the Chat HUD.
 - Color Code Formatting - Whether or not color codes with & are parsed and highlighted in their respected color.